Detect the encoding of a file

 I can open the file in NotePad++ and see under the conveniently named "Encoding" menu, exactly which encoding NotePad++ decides on for a given file.

-Then I go to stack overflow and find an answer, with a lot of upvotes, which almost works for me.
+From stack overflow I've found an answer, with a lot of upvotes, which almost works for me.
+It relies on the presence of a BOM as listed above, and failing that returns default.

 Only change I had to make is highlighted below: